-I shared that story to let you know that NONE of us feel totally equipped for this parenting gig.
+I shared that story to let you know that none of us feel totally equipped for this parenting gig.
 No one I know has had a perfectly smooth run of it so far.
 Highs and lows are just inevitable, but what’s important is that we keep the faith (literally), arm ourselves with knowledge that helps us to understand what’s going on, and surround ourselves with others who are in the trenches of parenting and maybe homeschooling too.

 I don’t buy it.
 I believe we can all be super-parents!
 Well, at least that we can all raise healthy and responsible children who are equipped for a great future.